diyoyo/HAQRHelper/README.md

 2. Build and run in Android Studio

+3. Once installed on your phone, you may need to go to the app settings and switch on the baseURL in the default definitions.

 # Credits

 I used **ChatGPT4** to generate most of the code, as well as drafts of the logo.